 HIV and Transgender Communities (CDC) – This issue brief includes sections on HIV prevalence and new diagnoses, HIV risk, HIV prevention initiatives and research, and activities to raise awareness and support community engagement related to HIV and transgender people.

-Transgender Clients: Ryan White HIV/AIDS Program, 2018 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of transgender clients in the Ryan White HIV/AIDS Program (RWHAP).
-About 2% of the approximately 519,000 RWHAP clients in 2018 were transgender.
-Among transgender clients, 11.5% have unstable housing, more than three-quarters (76%) lived at or below the federal poverty level, and 82% were virally suppressed.
+Transgender Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of transgender clients in the Ryan White HIV/AIDS Program (RWHAP).
+About 2.3% of the approximately 568,000 RWHAP clients in 2019 were transgender.
+Among transgender clients, 11% have unstable housing, nearly three-quarters (74%) lived at or below the federal poverty level, and 83% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.

 HIV Prevention and Care for the Transgender Population (CDC) – The Transforming Health initiative and associated website provides information and materials for healthcare providers, whole-care teams, social service providers, and transgender people, with the goal of reducing new HIV infections and improving the health of transgender people who are living with HIV.
 The site has links to the following resources: